Sara Fabel: Early life

-Sara Fabel lived her early and late teenage years in Helsinki, Finland studying to become an art educator in Aalto University (then known as Helsinki University of Art and Design).
-As part of her studies, Fabel partook in an exchange program with Griffith University located in Brisbane, Australia.
-Sara proceeded to do sub-studied photography and animation during her exchange year.
-After returning to her country of origin (Finland) Sara taught as a part-time teacher as well as freelanced as an illustrator and model.
-2006 Sara Fabel started her notorious lifestyle as a traveling artist.
+Fabel grew up in Helsinki, Finland and studied art education at Aalto University (then known as Helsinki University of Art and Design).
+As part of her studies, she joined an exchange program with Griffith University in Brisbane, Australia.
+She covered photography and animation during her exchange year.
+After returning to Finland, Sara taught part-time and freelanced as an illustrator and model.
+In 2006 Sara Fabel started her notorious lifestyle as a traveling artist.

 Career

-Fabel began promoting her artwork and modeling through social network platforms such as Facebook, Tumblr and Instagram.
-By the end of 2010, she had developed a social fan base around her art and modelling.
+Fabel began promoting her artwork and modeling through social media platforms such as Facebook, Tumblr and Instagram.
+By the end of 2010, she had developed a fan base around her art and modelling.
 Fabel started traveling, creating contacts with international photographers and artists and becoming involved in artist collaborations and campaigns.
-2013 After moving to United States Sara Fabel retired from modeling, while partaking in a production of Anarchy Parlor motion picture as one of the lead actresses.
-2013 onwards Fabel has been on hiatus from acting and modeling, focusing on her art.
+In 2013, after moving to the United States, Sara Fabel retired from modeling and took a lead role in the film Anarchy Parlor.
+From 2013 onwards, Fabel has been focusing on her art.

-2007–2012 Sara Fabel's primary residence Australia.

-2013–Present Sara Fabel's primary residence USA.